endli215/EEC201_Final_Project/README.md

 To implement the notch filter, we modify the existing code from Test 4, which computes the cepstrum coefficients.
 The key difference is that we add code to filter the speech signal before computing MFCCs.
 To implement the notch filter we use the function `iirnotch` from `scipy.signal` to create the notch filter.
 We then use `filtfilt` function from the same library to apply our notch filter that we generated to our speech signal.
 The steps for Mel Spectrum and Cepstrum computation remain unchanged and are described in the section **Mel Spectrum and Cepstrum**.

 When applying the notch filter to our signal.
-The accuracy we acheive is was less compared to when we did not apply the notch filter.
+The accuracy we acheive is less when compared to when we did not apply the notch filter.
+The only explanation for this is that the notch filter removes too many core features of our speach signal that the algorithm has a harder time decipherying between the different speakers.

 <div align="center">